Vegan Burger Patties Recipe

-High Protein Vegan Burger Patties!
+High Protein Vegan Burger Patties

 You have come to the right place kids!

 Two basic ingredients and a few spices make this an incredibly tasty and magical creation.
 The patties get their natural color from a combination of roasted beets and smoked paprika but without overpowering the final flavor profile.
+No weird stuff here:

 - Brown rice